nimaid/LPHK/README.md

     * (If this fails, use "python LPHK.py".)

 ## How do I use it?
 (Post-Install)
-* Before starting the program, make sure your Launchpad Classic/Mini/S or MkII (for now, Pro is coming) is connected to the computer.
+* Before starting the program, make sure your Launchpad Classic/Mini/S or MkII is connected to the computer.
+  * If you have a Launchpad Pro, there is currently beta support for it.
+Please put it in `Live` mode by following the instructions in the pop-up when trying to connect in the next step.
 * Click `Launchpad > Connect to Launchpad...`.
   * If the connection is successful, the grid will appear, and the status bar at the bottom will turn green.
 * The current mode is displayed in the upper right, in the gap between the circular buttons.
 Clicking this text will change the mode.
 There are four modes: